 - Programs are strongly encouraged to develop specialists in the areas of assessment, math, Language Arts (reading, writing), ESL/ELA, Special Learning Needs, and transitions to serve on programmatic instructional teams.
 (State Policy) - Programs are required to evaluate the transference of learning from professional development into practice.
-(State Policy) - All instructional staff is required to complete a minimum of 12 hours of professional development.
-(Federal and State Policy) - All new instructors are required to complete ICCB New Teacher Orientation (NTO) within six months of hire and within the fiscal year the online NTO was started.
+(State Policy) - All instructional staff is required to complete a minimum of 12 hours of professional • development.
+(Federal and State Policy) - All new instructors are required to complete the Orientation to Adult Education for • Instructors (OAE) within six months of hire and within the fiscal year the online NTO was started.
 (State Policy) - Program staff must meet minimum qualifications for Adult Education.
-(State Policy) - Administrators are required to attend state sponsored administrator training and meetings (State Policy) - Programs must meet in state and out of state travel requirements.
+(State Policy) - Administrators are required to attend state sponsored administrator training and meetings.
+(State Policy) - Programs must meet in state and out of state travel requirements.
 (State Policy)

-Professional Development Guidance
+Professional Development Network